 Skip to contents

-count_n() counts, for each row of a data frame or matrix, how many times one or more values appear across selected columns.
-It supports type-safe comparison, case-insensitive string matching, and detection of special values such as NA, NaN, Inf, and -Inf.
+Counts, for each row of a data.frame or matrix, how many times one or more values appear across selected columns.
+Supports type-safe comparison (allow_coercion = FALSE), case-insensitive string matching (ignore_case = TRUE), and detection of special values (NA, NaN, Inf, -Inf) via special.
+Designed to flow inside dplyr::mutate() pipelines.

 Usage